-If you work in technology and feel uneasy about AI, that does not make you dramatic.
+If you work in technology and feel uneasy about how AI might impact your career, that does not make you dramatic.
 It makes you awake.

 Very few careers are.

-The better question is, “What parts of my experience become more valuable when the work changes, and where can those parts go next?”
+The better question is, “What parts of my experience become more valuable as the work changes due to AI, and where can those parts go next?”

 That is the idea behind an AI-resilient career.
 It does not mean untouched by change.
 It means your value is not trapped inside one job title, one tool stack, one company structure, or one narrow version of how work used to be done.